leehoon7/IE579_Final_Project/README.md

 ## 1. About The Project
 ### 1.1.
 Project Notice
 **(Important !!)** We uploaded the standard environment for final project.
-We aim to update the IPPO code at the earliest opportunity, ideally within one day (before the end of this Saturday).
+~~We aim to update the IPPO code at the earliest opportunity, ideally within one day (before the end of this Saturday).
-We apologize for any delay.
+We apologize for any delay.~~ We uploaded the RL training code.
 The update log will be posted in [here](#5-update-logs), and you can download the standard environment by following [these](#31-standard-environment-class-for-final-project) instructions.

 The due date for the project will be updated soon.